-Businessman may get estimated 6-month delay in deportation
+Businessman may get 6-month delay in deportation

-YOUNGSTOWN, Ohio – An Ohio businessman who faces deportation to his native Jordan may be able to stay in the United States about six months while his case is reviewed.
+YOUNGSTOWN, Ohio – An Ohio businessman who faces deportation to his native Jordan may be able to stay in the United States for about six months while his case is reviewed.

 Continue Reading Below

 A U.S. House subcommittee vote Thursday requested the Department of Homeland Security review Amer Othman's case and report back.
-Youngstown-area Democratic U.S. Rep. Tim Ryan says similar votes under past administrations would halt deportation proceedings for six months while cases were reviewed.
+Youngstown-area Democratic U.S. Rep. Tim Ryan says similar votes under past administrations would halt deportation proceedings for six months while cases are reviewed.

-The businessman was taken into custody Tuesday by Immigration and Customs Enforcement ahead of his expected deportation and jailed.
+Immigration and Customs Enforcement officials took the businessman into custody Tuesday before his expected deportation.

-Ryan has been fighting to help Othman remain in the U.S. He says he believes Othman should be able to make his case against deportation while remaining in the country.
+ICE says courts have held Othman doesn't have a legal basis to remain.

-ICE has said courts have held Othman doesn't have a legal basis to stay.
-A message seeking comment was left for ICE on Friday.
+ICE said in a statement Friday it's reviewing the committee's written notification requesting that deportation be delayed.
+ICE also says Othman is being medically monitored while continuing his hunger strike.